groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/uniqueconstraint/_index.md

 Gets the table to which this constraint belongs.

 **Returns:**
-[DataTable](../../com.groupdocs.assembly.system.data/datatable) - The com.groupdocs.assembly.system.data.DataTable to which the constraint belongs.
+[DataTable](../../com.groupdocs.assembly.system.data/datatable) - The [DataTable](../../com.groupdocs.assembly.system.data/datatable) to which the constraint belongs.